Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Introduction

-\textbf{Challenges.} Designing an adaptive ST protocol brings the following challenges: available information is limited, as Glossy does not provide feedback, or feedback is delayed in shared-bus abstractions~\cite{Ferrari2012-LWB}.
-Neighbor information is lacking, and interference must be dealt with globally, as distributed approaches might cause instability~\cite{Zhang2017-LessIsMore}.
-Rule-based systems used in rate control~\cite{RFC5348} react to general disturbances, but require complex rules to react optimally against different patterns.
-PID controllers, the go-to approach in closed-loop control, must be tuned, either through experimentation or complex numerical methods, prior to their deployments~\cite{Ang2005-PID-tuning}.
-To provide adaptivity, a PID controller must converge to a setpoint that is unknown in advance and depends on the current interference.
-Even in the absence of interference, tuning Glossy affects the performance-energy-efficiency tradeoff.
-Instead of static-rules or PID controllers, we decide to employ deep Reinforcement Learning (RL) in a bid to learn how to optimally tune our communication parameters and react to deployment-specifics interference, in the absence of both human supervision and expert knowledge.
-Using deep RL, we achieve \textit{self-adaptivity}: a self-adaptive protocol learns by itself how to detect and react to its environment dynamics.
+\textbf{Challenges.} Designing a self-adaptive ST protocol brings the following challenges: available information is limited, as Glossy does not provide feedback, or feedback is delayed in shared-bus abstractions~\cite{Ferrari2012-LWB}.
+Further, ST abstract away the concept of neighbors: one-hop and multi-hop neighbors are indistinguishable.
+Thus, interference must be dealt with globally, as distributed approaches might cause instability~\cite{Zhang2017-LessIsMore}.
+Rule-based systems used in adaptive rate control~\cite{RFC5348} react to disturbances, but require complex rules for efficient or near-optimal adaptation.
+PID controllers, the go-to approach in closed-loop control, must be tuned, either through experimentation or complex numerical methods, prior to their deployments~\cite{Ang2005-PID-tuning}; yet it is not guaranteed that different interference-patterns or deployments require similar decision-rules, thresholds, or parameters.
+Instead of static-rules or PID controllers, we decide to employ deep Reinforcement Learning (RL) in a bid to learn how to optimally tune our communication parameters and react to deployment-specific interference, in the absence of both human supervision and expert knowledge.
+Using deep RL, we achieve self-adaptivity: our self-adaptive protocol learns by itself how to detect and react to its environment dynamics.